 13. Chard

 Swiss chard is a member of the beet family grown for its leafy greens.
-This veggie is a favourite in home gardens due to its pretty, colourful stems and versatility in the kitchen.
+This veggie is a favorite in home gardens due to its pretty, colorful stems and versatility in the kitchen.
 Swiss chard is best planted directly in the soil of raised beds, and can even be overwintered for an early spring crop.

 14. Fennel